 - 4. The PSPOs were established under the Anti-Social Behaviour, Crime and Policing Act 2014 to remove outdated bylaws and implement measures to ensure responsible dog owners are able to enjoy exercising their dogs whilst at the same time introducing measures to manage the behaviour of any irresponsible owners. - 5.
-The PSPOs commenced on October 1 2017 and, according to statutory guidance, remain in force as PSPOs until October 1 2020, when they will lapse unless extended as described below. - 6.
+The PSPOs commenced on October 1 2017, were extended in November 2020, amended in December 2021 to add further 'dogs on leads' areas and remain in force until 30th September 2023, when they will lapse unless extended as described below. - 6.
 PSPOs are not intended to remain in force indefinitely, but an order can be extended in duration for a further period of three years if it has not lapsed.
 A PSPO can be only extended if the authority is satisfied on reasonable grounds that two conditions are met: